deephaven/deephaven-core/containers/groovy-examples/README.md

 ## Run a Docker-build job

-For full instructions to work with Deephaven see the [quickstart guide](https://deephaven.io/core/docs/tutorials/quickstart).
+For full instructions to work with Deephaven, see the [Quick start](https://deephaven.io/core/docs/tutorials/quickstart).

-To run these images execute the following in the directory of your choice:
+To run these images, execute the following in the directory of your choice:

 ```
 compose_file=https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/groovy-examples/docker-compose.yml